Frame Relay: Technical description

 The designers of Frame Relay aimed to provide a telecommunication service for cost-efficient data transmission for intermittent traffic between local area networks (LANs) and between end-points in a wide area network (WAN).
 Frame Relay puts data in variable-size units called "frames" and leaves any necessary error-correction (such as retransmission of data) up to the end-points.
 This speeds up overall data transmission.
 For most services, the network provides a permanent virtual circuit (PVC), which means that the customer sees a continuous, dedicated connection without having to pay for a full-time leased line, while the service-provider figures out the route each frame travels to its destination and can charge based on usage.

 An enterprise can select a level of service quality, prioritizing some frames and making others less important.
-Frame Relay can run on fractional T-1 or full T-carrier system carriers (outside the Americas, E1 or full E-carrier).
+Frame Relay can run on fractional T-1 or E1, or full T-carrier or E-carrier system carriers.
 Frame Relay complements and provides a mid-range service between basic rate ISDN, which offers bandwidth at 128 kbit/s, and Asynchronous Transfer Mode (ATM), which operates in somewhat similar fashion to Frame Relay but at speeds from 155.520 Mbit/s to 622.080 Mbit/s.

 Frame Relay has its technical base in the older X.25 packet-switching technology, designed for transmitting data on analog voice lines.
 Unlike X.25, whose designers expected analog signals with a relatively high chance of transmission errors, Frame Relay is a fast packet switching technology operating over links with a low chance of transmission errors (usually practically lossless like PDH), which means that the protocol does not attempt to correct errors.
 When a Frame Relay network detects an error in a frame, it simply drops that frame.
 The end points have the responsibility for detecting and retransmitting dropped frames.
 (However, digital networks offer an incidence of error extraordinarily small relative to that of analog networks.)